developer-zebra/developer-zebra-site/src/ppc/3-0/guide/about/index.md

 * New device support for Android 10 devices.
 See supported devices on <a href="https://www.zebra.com/us/en/support-downloads/software/productivity-apps/power-precision-console.html">Zebra support portal</a><br>
 * <a href="/licensing/about">Mobility DNA Enterprise license</a> required for Zebra Professional-series devices.
 * PPC 2.3.1 or earlier cannot be upgraded to 3.0.
 All prior versions must be uninstalled before installing [PPC 3.0](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/power-precision-console.html).
 * Removed requirement for PPCClientMgr.apk.
-The functionality is now included in the [PPC client APK](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/power-precision-console.html) file.
+The functionality is now combined into the [PPC client app](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/power-precision-console.html) file.

 ## Recent Version History